 If you have any questions or concerns, just flick us an email and we’d be happy to discuss with you.

-Usually, the process goes like this: you contact us asking if we can provide you with content services, we have a phone conversation to see if we fit and our timelines match up, then we organise a face-to-face catch-up to go through the project.
-If we’re in the same city, we’ll meet you for a coffee or a drink, whichever takes your fancy.
-If we’re on opposite sides of the globe (which we often are), we’ll meet in the virtual locality of Skype, Zoom or Facetime, where you’ll be in charge of your own drink.
-As a website can have three pages or thirty pages, and an article can have two paragraphs or twenty, we’ll need to have a think about the job, how much time we think it will take to complete, and how much research we will need to carry out.
-WRx will send you a quote which will include a summary of the brief, the estimated delivery timeframes, and the price.
+Usually, the process goes like this: you contact us asking if we can provide you with content services and we have a complimentary Zoom meeting to see if we're the right fit to work together and our timelines match up.
+As a website can have three pages or thirty pages, and an article can have two paragraphs or twenty, we’ll create a custom quote for your job.
+WRx will send you this quote within 72 hours of our meeting which will include a summary of the brief, the estimated delivery timeframes, and the price.
 You’ll decide if you’re happy with it, give confirmation verbally or in writing, then we start getting you sounding awesome.
 Easy peasy!

 If the quote is for a monthly retainer, we will send you monthly invoices around agreed date (usually the last day of the month).
-If the quote is for a one-off project below $500, we’ll send you an invoice after the job has been completed.
+If the quote is for a one-off project below $500, we’ll send you an invoice before the job is started.
+This will need to be paid before we start writing your content.
 For projects quoted above $500, we require a 50% deposit before we get started.
-For projects quoted above $5000, we will detail a milestone-based payment schedule on your quote.
+For projects quoted above $5000, if you prefer, we will detail a milestone-based payment schedule on your quote.

 If we start a job and you change your mind, you will be charged for the hours we’ve spent working and preparing for your project.
-The currency of payment will be AUD or NZD and is identified on the quote you receive.
+The currency of payment will be identified on the quote you receive.

 Sometimes, projects will go above and beyond what we’ve originally agreed to – that’s no problem.
 Usually, it’s because you’ve had a fantastic idea and need more content to back it up.
 Less likely, we will have underestimated how long your project will take to complete.
 Either way, if the brief changes in such a way that it will impact the overall costing of the project or if we have underestimated the work required to complete the brief, Word Prescription reserves the right to update the original quote.
 This will be done in an email advising you of the additional charges.
 Don’t worry, we won’t go behind your back and just send you an invoice that you’re not expecting.
 All changes to quotes will be discussed, explained and agreed upon upfront.